alcionai/corso/website/blog/2023-3-15-tutorial-videos.md

 clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

 Remember, don’t leave your data vulnerable to cyberattacks, accidental deletion, server outages, or any of the countless other sources of data loss.
-Try out [Corso](https://corsobackup.io/) for your company’s M365 backup needs, and be sure to check out my Corso video [playlist](https://youtube.com/playlist?list=PLSukexZlj1V0D0xGV2ON-MWRmPpLWi6hK) on YouTube for more tips and tricks on protecting your data!
+Try out [Corso](https://corsobackup.io/) for your company’s Microsoft 365 backup needs, and be sure to check out my Corso video [playlist](https://youtube.com/playlist?list=PLSukexZlj1V0D0xGV2ON-MWRmPpLWi6hK) on YouTube for more tips and tricks on protecting your data!
 Please come find me